PeaceFounder/TallyProofs.jl/README.md

 To cite this work, please use:

-Erdmanis, J. (2025). *Unconditional Individual Verifiability with Coercion Resistance via Post-Cast Isolation.* Manuscript in preparation.
+Erdmanis, J. (2025). *Unconditional Individual Verifiability with Receipt Freeness via Post-Cast Isolation.* https://eprint.iacr.org/2025/1186

-The paper describing the system's cryptographic protocols and security mechanisms is currently in the draft stage and may change with a more thorough analysis.
+This paper presents a novel security mechanism called post-cast isolation that achieves individual verifiability without requiring trusted parties or components, while maintaining receipt freeness and practical everlasting privacy.
+The complementary coercion resistance mechanism, featuring a deniable yet enforceable nonce update system for vote stamping, will be addressed in a subsequent publication following the finalization of this work.
+An earlier draft that combined both mechanisms served as the preliminary version of this published preprint and is available upon request.